Alberto-Hache/the-crown/thecrown/docs/gamerules.md

 <img align="center" src="TheCrown_StalematedPrince.png" width="250">

-It’s black’s move, but their Prince is stalemated.
+*It’s Black’s move, but their Prince is stalemated.*

 ### No Princes left